This posting addresses an extremely important matter ...

-But with J.S.
-Bach there's a separation here; for purposes of settling on fingering it's probably safer not to call Bach's music "early;" in many cases we cannot apply only early fingering to his music because of its complexity; he also uses many more accidentals in his music, and, the more accidentals the music has, the more we have to use things like thumb under or thumb on sharps.
+We cannot apply early fingering technique to every measure of his organ music because of its complexity; he uses many more accidentals in his music than was typical for his time, and, the more accidentals the music has, the more we have to use things like thumb under or thumbs on sharps.

-His music is of thicker texture, and thumbs under and on sharps cannot be avoided when the texture of the music is so thick.
+His music is of thicker texture than the general run of early music, and thumbs under and on sharps cannot be avoided when the texture of the music is so thick.

 With non-legato the organist is trying to get off the keys by inserting minute but definitely audible breaks between all the notes including the bass line which, if these breaks could be counted, would amount to approximately 1/8 the written value of the notes.

 In actual practice some performers, in their desire to distance themselves as much as possible from the legato school in the performance of Bach, exaggerate this broken articulation even more -- the audible breaks they insert between the moving notes are stretched to more like 1/4 the written value, which morphs the touch into marcato.

-Bach organ fugues have even been recorded where every note from start to finish, including the pedal, is rendered staccato at half written value, sometimes even less than half, as fast as the organist can play it -- accelerating during the opening to a breakneck tempo that makes us wonder if we're listening to a rapid fire French Romantic organ toccata instead of a fugue -- complete with energetic head bobbing and smug ornamenting added to impress the senses.
+Bach organ fugues have even been recorded where every note from start to finish, including the pedal, is rendered staccato at half written value, sometimes even less than half, as fast as the organist can play it -- accelerating during the opening into a torrent of notes that makes us wonder if we're listening to a rapid fire French Romantic toccata instead of a multi-voice fugue.

-This pathetic situation, if and when it occurs, carries the modern development of playing Bach broken to the worst possible extreme; the clarity of the moving lines upon which the entire effect of Bach's music depends is made choppy, torn asunder, and destroyed [See blog, Bach d minor, Part III].
+This pathetic situation complete with energetic head-bobbing and smug ornamenting added to impress the senses, if and when it occurs, carries the modern development of constantly playing Bach's moving lines broken to the worst possible extreme; the clarity of the moving lines upon which the entire effect of Bach's music depends is made so choppy the listener's ear is unable to follow any of it [See blog, Bach d minor, Part III].